- About Us

 Senior Projects: During their Senior year, our students are given the opportunity to show personal initiative and independence in a study or project of their choice.
 Recent projects include filmmaking; writing, directing and starring in a one-act play; landscape gardening; and gourmet cooking.

-Career Elective: Seniors have an opportunity to learn about a specific career by being a volunteer in that field for a 1- or 2-week period.
-This year, seniors shadowed cancer researchers, working as music producers and assisted in kindergartens.
+Career Elective: Seniors have an opportunity to learn about a specific career by being a volunteer in that field for a 1-or 2-week period.
+In previous years, seniors shadowed cancer researchers, working as music producers, and assisted in kindergartens.

-Social Service Practicum: During Grade 11, the students have a 1- or 2-week Social Service Practicum.
+Social Service Practicum: In Grade 11, all students have a 1-or 2-week Social Service Practicum.

-Agricultural Practicum: In Grade 9, students have a Main Lesson called the Agricultural Practicum that offers students an opportunity to experience work on a farm or in a garden for a 2-week period.
+Agricultural Practicum: In Grade 9, students have a Main Lesson called the Agricultural Practicum that offers students the opportunity to experience work on a farm or in a garden for a 2-week period.

-Outdoor Education Program: In conjunction with certain Main Lessons, each class participates in a week-long outdoor adventure that develops themes in the academic work.
+Outdoor Education Program: In conjunction with certain Main Lessons, each class participates in at least one week-long outdoor adventure that develops themes in the academic work.
 Imagine canoeing the James River and backpacking the Appalachian Trail, while reading Homer’s Odyssey and discussing it over the campfire!